Skip to Content

 River Otter

-The river otter is an aquatic mammal at home in water and on land.
-Their sleek bodies are adapted for swimming with webbed feet, a robust flat tail, and strong muscles, which give them an advantage over predators.
+The river otter is an aquatic mammal at home in water or on land.
+Their webbed feet, robust flat tails, and strong muscles, are adapted for swimming which give them an advantage over predators.

 They never stray far from fresh water and live in burrows along Florida’s watery banks except for the Florida Keys.